Jenny Saffran, Principal Investigator

 Kayla Gardner, Undergraduate Student

-I am a junior double majoring in Psychology and Human Development & Family Studies.
+I am a senior double majoring in Psychology and Human Development & Family Studies.
 I plan on attending graduate school after undergrad and I want to work with kids!
 I have always been fascinated by children and love observing the way they interact with their environment, particularly infants who are learning new information at such a rapid rate.
 The Infant Learning Lab is my first step into the world of psychology research and has been a great experience.
 I love watching the senior lab members discuss their projects and get excited about what they are working on.
 It also gives me ideas of aspects of child development I may want to study in the future!

 Michaela McCabe, Undergraduate Student

 I am a senior double majoring in communication sciences and disorders and vocal performance.
 I have always loved working with children, and I have had various jobs as a camp counselor and an assistant daycare teacher.
 As a double major in CS&D and music, I am very interested in the overlaps between language and music perception.
 Specifically, I love learning about how music can act as a clinical tool to foster language development and communication.
 In addition to this, I am very interested in the treatment of voice disorders.
 My ultimate goal is to become a speech and language pathologist, obtain certification in music therapy, and participate in research throughout my life.
 I love being a part of the Infant Learning Lab, and I can’t wait to keep learning from all of the other lab members!

 Samantha Rauch, Undergraduate Student

 I am currently a junior majoring in Psychology with a certificate in Global Health and Gender and Women’s Studies.
 After my undergraduate years, I hope to attend graduate school and eventually become a physician’s assistant.